You can use predefined events such as

 Measure the count and value of actions attributed to a specific ad campaign.

-By using App Events for event tracking, the count and value of these events will automatically attributed to your ad campaigns.Facebook SDK for App Ads
+By using App Events for event tracking, the count and value of these events will automatically be attributed to your ad campaigns.Facebook SDK for App Ads

 With Ads Manager and Facebook Analytics, we offer reporting tools specialized for different use cases.
 While Ads Manager serves best for general ad and campaign performance, Facebook Analytics for Apps can help you get better insights about your in-app activity.